 - Bacteria, salinity and pH were measured in water samples during dry season visits to 97 sand dams, and wet season visits to 36 sand dams.
-Survey data was collected during the dry season on the use of water from sand dams, including perceptions of water quality. - Bacteria contamination is present in all categories of water sources; specific levels vary widely (for reasons as yet unidentified).
+Survey data was collected during the dry season on the use of water from sand dams, including perceptions of water quality. - Bacteria contamination is present in all categories of water sources, although specific levels vary widely.
 In large part, sand dams don't appear to act has "large sand filters". - Fecal coliforms (as E. coli) were present at high to very high risk levels (>100 cfu/100 ml) in 84% of samples from sand dam scoop holes in the dry season.
 All samples from scoop holes had general coliforms.
 Scoop hole water was not cleaner than surface water in fecal coliform levels. - Pump well and roof rainwater collection are the least contaminated sources.
 75% of water samples from both pump wells and roof water were clear of fecal coliforms.
-Roof water did have high levels of general coliforms. - Practices employed to prevent contamination of scoop holes (fencing, deep holes, clearing water from holes) did not reduce water contamination. - Salinity is often at levels considered less desirable for human consumption.
+Roof water had high levels of general coliforms. - Practices employed to prevent contamination of scoop holes (fencing, deep holes, clearing water from holes) did not reduce water contamination. - Salinity is often at levels considered less desirable for human consumption.
 About 1⁄4 of users reported issues with salty water.
 Water in the dry season was above 900 ppm (a cutoff for "poor" water with respect to saltiness) in 28% of scoop holes and 71% of pump wells.
-Salinity was less during the wet season, and was not an issue in harvested rainwater. - Water pH is near neutral and not an issue in the region. - Survey (questionnaire) data indicates some awareness of potential water quality issues, but general misperceptions of water cleanliness, and a lack of practices ensuring clean water consumption.
+Salinity was less during the wet season, and was not an issue in harvested rainwater. - Water pH is near neutral and not an issue in the region. - Survey (questionnaire) data indicates some awareness of potential water quality issues, but general misperceptions of water cleanliness, and a lack of practices ensuring clean water consumption. - Most communities at sand dams (74%) report that all or most users believe water is clean.
+Most commonly this assumption is based on appearance (the water looks clean). - Consistent with these beliefs, most communities at sand dams (71%) report that all or most users do not treat the water before consumption.